-Reinforcement learning (RL)~\citep{sutton_reinforcement_1998, silver_welcome_2025}, one of the key driving forces behind the reasoning and alignment of large language models (LLMs)~\citep{guo_deepseek-r1_2025, ouyang_training_2022}, gained prominence from mid-2010s when it was shown to demonstrate superhuman performance in games such as Atari~\citep{mnih_playing_2013}, Go~\citep{silver_mastering_2016} and general gameplay~\citep{schrittwieser_mastering_2020}, as well as recently in physical domains such as robot table tennis~\citep{su_hitter_2025}.
+Reinforcement learning (RL)~\cite{sutton_reinforcement_1998, silver_welcome_2025}, one of the key driving forces behind the reasoning and alignment of large language models (LLMs)~\cite{guo_deepseek-r1_2025, ouyang_training_2022}, gained prominence from mid-2010s when it was shown to demonstrate superhuman performance in games such as Atari~\cite{mnih_playing_2013}, Go~\cite{silver_mastering_2016} and general gameplay~\cite{schrittwieser_mastering_2020}, as well as recently in physical domains such as robot table tennis~\cite{su_hitter_2025}.
 In the weather and climate context, RL offers a state-aware alternative to static, hand-tuned parametrisations, where policies (action selection rules) set parameters as a function of the model state at each timestep and the learning task is framed as a sequence of decisions optimised for long-horizon performance in the coupled model during training.
-Unlike offline surrogates trained on short-term simulations or reduced diagnostics, RL learns in a closed loop with the numerical model (without requiring it to be end-to-end differentiable), potentially allowing rewards to directly enforce physical constraints and numerical stability while balancing short-term forecast skill against long-term climatology.
-Continuous-control algorithms such as deep deterministic policy gradients (DDPG)~\citep{silver_deterministic_2014, lillicrap_continuous_2019} and truncated quantile critics (TQC)~\citep{kuznetsov_controlling_2020} provide practical mechanisms for stable updates in high-dimensional action spaces, which map naturally onto the multivariate parameter sets of climate models.
-Evidence from other domains of complex physics control demonstrates that deep RL can maintain stability under strict constraints, for instance in magnetic shape control of tokamaks~\citep{degrave_magnetic_2022}, closed-loop separation control in turbulent flows~\citep{bae_scientific_2022, font_deep_2025}, and optimisation of wind farm power generation~\citep{mole_reinforcement_2025}.
-Moreover, approaches such as federated and distributed RL approaches align naturally with the domain decomposition strategies of general circulation models, where local agents can be trained on subdomains and periodically aggregated into a coherent global policy~\citep{jin_federated_2022}.
+Unlike offline surrogates trained on short-term simulations or reduced diagnostics, RL learns in a closed loop with the numerical model (without requiring it to be end-to-end differentiable), potentially allowing rewards to directly enforce physical constraints~\cite{novati_automating_2021, kurz_deep_2023} and numerical stability while balancing short-term forecast skill against long-term climatology.
+Continuous-control algorithms such as deep deterministic policy gradients (DDPG)~\cite{silver_deterministic_2014, lillicrap_continuous_2019} and truncated quantile critics (TQC)~\cite{kuznetsov_controlling_2020} provide practical mechanisms for stable updates in high-dimensional action spaces, which map naturally onto the multivariate parameter sets of climate models.
+Evidence from other domains of complex physics control demonstrates that deep RL can maintain stability under strict constraints, for instance in magnetic shape control of tokamaks~\cite{degrave_magnetic_2022}, closed-loop separation control in turbulent flows~\cite{bae_scientific_2022, font_deep_2025}, and optimisation of wind farm power generation~\cite{mole_reinforcement_2025}.
+Moreover, approaches such as federated and distributed RL approaches align naturally with the domain decomposition strategies of general circulation models, where local agents can be trained on subdomains and periodically aggregated into a coherent global policy~\cite{jin_federated_2022}.
 Collectively, these features highlight RL as a promising pathway towards state-dependent parametrisations that adapt with evolving climate states.
-Complementary approaches include online ensemble Kalman inversion (EKI)~\citep{christopoulos_online_2024, kovachki_ensemble_2019}, which estimates parameters in-situ by iteratively updating closures to match target diagnostics, producing static calibrated parameters and showing strong results in single-column settings.